 Looking for an easy way to get an amazing view?
 The gondola up Mammoth Mountain provides stunning views without having to break a sweat.
 There’s a café at the top along with an interpretive center.
 Look for the Panorama Gondola building across from the main lodge.
 The roundtrip ride costs $33 and runs from 8:30am to 3:30pm, with the last ride at 3:15 operating only as a scenic ride (no exiting the gondola).
-I admit the early closing time disappointed me, as it meant no sunset gondola rides.

 You don’t have to ski to enjoy the apre-ski party.
 Check out the Village at Mammoth where you’ll find the popular Mammoth Brewing Company, The Lakefront at the Tamarack Lodge, the Yodler across from the main lodge, or try tubing or surf sledding after dark with light sticks at Woolly’s Tube Park.